|

 Sylviculture ON THE CLIFTON ESTATE.

-being unsuitable for the growth of good timber.
-The soil is too light and friable, and the
+the land being unsuitable for the growth of good timber.
+The soil is too light and friable, and

-locality is so badly wind-swept at times that for many years, bearing this in mind, the woods
+the locality is so badly wind-swept at times that for many years, bearing this in mind, the

-and plantations were allowed to grow up with little thinning, because of the fear that thinning
+woods and plantations were allowed to grow up with little thinning, because of the fear that

-to encourage the growth of undercover for game.
-Seven or eight men are employed in the woods,
+daylight to encourage the growth of undercover for game.
+Seven or eight men are employed in the

 exposed pastures and for the improvement of the sporting than in pursuit of any policy of